Safeguarding our flora and fauna from feral cats.

 The Felixer Grooming Trap is the only device, worldwide, designed for this purpose.
 Grooming traps offer the potential for a highly targeted and humane management tool that also collect valuable monitoring information that should enhance feral predator control.
 Feral predators are also the key threat to reintroduction programs of many threatened species and installation of grooming traps (with specialised audiolures programmed for specific locations, seasons and prey species) both before and after reintroduction should enhance the success of these important conservation projects.

 The Felixer works when the device recognises the target is a cat which in turn triggers the unit to spray with a dose of poison.
 Cats, being fastidious groomers, can be expected to lick enough of that poison from their fur to ensure death.

-An example of the Felixer in action can be viewed here.
+An example of the Felixer in action can be viewed by clicking here: Felixer Video.

 - 19 DECEMBER 2017; Fighting reral cats.
 Read more: Fighting Feral Cats